 8 CONCLUSIONS

 The quality of life on earth is intricately linked to the overall quality of the environment.
 With the mounting demand on air, water, and land resources, alongside the rising problems caused by industrial pollution and human-induced alterations in the environment, there is a global imperative to explore new approaches for sustaining and managing environmental components.
-The sensitivity of animals exposed to environmental pollutants differs with individual species and almost all pollutants cause noticeable changes in the all the systems of the body affecting the behaviour, production and haematology of the animal.
+The sensitivity of animals exposed to environmental pollutants differs withindividual species and almost all pollutants cause noticeable changes in the all the systems of the body affecting the behaviour, production andhaematology of the animal.
 Addressing environmental pollution and changing climatic scenario requires inter-disciplinary collaborative efforts and coordination to effectively tackle this escalating issue.

 9 FUTURE PROSPECTS

-Research initiatives to raise the awareness about environmental pollution and its impact on animals should be established.
+Research initiativesto raise the awareness about environmental pollution and its impact on animals should be established.
 It is needed to ensure that pertinent long-term choices are made that will meet the demand of an interactive and rapidly evolving world.
 Research on infectious diseases due to pollution must also be further strengthened.

 10 CONFLICT OF INTEREST